usnistgov/oscal-tools/docs/content/about/_index.md

   </div>
 </div>

-The developers of this site offer it as a parallel effort to the main [OSCAL](https://pages.nist.gov/OSCAL) development project, intended to complement and further catalyze those activities.
-As such we hope it will grow and evolve as long as OSCAL does.
+This site is offered as an effort parallel to the main [OSCAL](https://pages.nist.gov/OSCAL) development project, intended to complement and further catalyze that activity.
+Accordingly we hope it will grow and evolve as long as OSCAL does.

 ## NIST Disclaimer Statement